Strategies, research, industry trends — your pulse on the marketplace

 May 24, 2023

-Conversational commerce isn’t a a new term.
+Conversational commerce isn’t a new term.
 Since the first television ad aired in 1941, companies have tried to improve how they interact with and engage their target customers.
+Today, the global conversational commerce market is valued at USD 14.9 billion in 2024 and continues to grow rapidly.

 Over the past 60 years, we’ve seen advertising evolve to include new channels and capabilities ranging from direct mail to social media to hyper-targeted smart TV promotions.
 Today though, there’s a new way of connecting with your customers: conversational commerce.